The plans for the IGY, the International Geophysical Year, 1957-58, included a major Antarctic component.

 SCAR Website Archive:

 The British Library holds a UK web archive showing a wide range of websites and, through copies taken at regular intervals, how they have developed over time.
-The SCAR website has been part of the archive since March 2012.
-The final copy of the old site was taken in March 2014.
-To view the collection, go to the web archive.
+The SCAR website has been part of the archive since March 2012, showing the various version and the change over time.